How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 December 02, 2018

-What does the future hold?
 It’s hard to imagine a world without Frux.
 It rules everything around us.
 Heck, the helper robot of Perstemico was built from parts bought with Frux.
 Albeit, it seems to be having some wires short circuiting these days.
-I…
+I’ve been told that there are…

 peacemaker hero